K-Tsai/NPSApp/README.md

 # NPSApp

-This is a App a created for finding National Parks using State Codes.
+This is a App I created for finding National Parks using State Codes.